 NSR for poly-metallics

-The NSR represents a $/tonne recovered value rather than a head grade.
+The NSR represents a $/tonne recovered

-Generally I have no concerns on the metal-equivalent approach at the resource estimate stage.
-However from an engineer’s view, an equivalent-grade does not provide a meaningful representation of the ore quality.
-It is more difficult to relate the head grade to an operating scenario which may rely on different mining or processing methods generating different final products (e.g. dore versus concentrates).
-The NSR makes it easier to understand the actual ore quality.
+It is more difficult to relate an equivalent grade to an operating scenario that may rely on different mining or processing methods generating different final products (e.g. dore versus concentrates).
+The NSR approach makes it easier to understand the actual quality of the ore.

-For example if a certain ore type has an on-site processing cost of $20/tonne and G&A cost of $5/tonne, then in order to breakeven the ore NSR block value must exceed $25/tonne.
+For example if a certain ore type has an on-site processing cost of $20/tonne and G&A cost of $5/tonne, then in order to breakeven the ore block NSR value must exceed $25/tonne.
 If one decides to include mining costs and sustaining capital costs, then the NSR cutoff value would be higher.
 In all cases one can directly relate the ore block value to the operating cost and use that to determine if it is ore or waste.
-This is more difficult to do with equivalent grades.
+This is more difficult to do using equivalent grades.

 Using the NSR approach, the operating margin per block is evident.